Free Consultation

 Often times the cyclist is unable to identify their assailant due to the trauma of the incident.
 In this case, it is considered presumptively to be an uninsured motorist claim, and the victim may file a claim for injuries with their auto insurance carrier or with the insurance carrier of any blood relative with whom they live.
 Yes, you may file a claim with your cousin’s, your father’s your sister or brother’s auto insurance if you live in the same home.
 Millions of dollars in potential compensation has been left on the table because cyclists are not aware that they can avail themselves of either the driver’s, their own auto insurance or that of a blood relative in their home.

 Chicago is becoming a mecca for cyclists and also a city of increasing bicycle accidents.
 Cyclists need to wear full safety gear, obey appropriate traffic directives and be aware of their legal rights and liabilities on the road.
-This is a fascinating area of evolving law, and Grazian and Volpe is a law firm leading the charge in advocacy for injured cyclists.
+This is a fascinating area of evolving law, and Grazian and Volpe (now Lloyd Miller Law) is a law firm leading the charge in advocacy for injured cyclists.
 Please do not hesitate to contact us with any questions regarding bicyclist’s rights and safety.

 About the Author